Generic Name: desogestrel/ethinyl estradiol (DES-oh-JES-trel/ETH-i-nil ES-tra-DYE-ol)

 - Desogen may increase the risk of a stroke, a heart attack, blood clots, high blood pressure, or similar problems.
 The risk is greater if you smoke.
 Do not smoke or use other tobacco products while taking Desogen.

 - If you miss 2 periods in a row, or if you miss 1 period when you have not taken your pills correctly, contact your doctor right away to determine if you are pregnant.

 - Desogen may cause dark skin patches on your face.
 Exposure to the sun may make these patches darker.
 If patches develop, use a sunscreen or protective clothing when exposed to the sun, sunlamps, or tanning booths.

 - Tell your doctor or dentist that you take Desogen before you receive any medical or dental care, emergency care, or surgery.
-If you will be having surgery or will be confined to a chair or bed for a long period of time (eg, a long plane flight), notify your doctor 3 to 4 weeks beforehand.
-You may need to stop taking Desogen or take other special precautions for a period of time.
+If possible, Desogen should be stopped at least 4 weeks before through 2 weeks after surgery or any time you might be confined to a bed or chair for a long period of time (eg, long plane flight, bed rest, lengthy illness).

 - You should usually not take Desogen within 4 weeks after giving birth or after a second-trimester abortion.
 Talk with your doctor about how to start taking Desogen in these instances.